dskipper/equitable-facility-location/README.md

 # equitable-facility-location

-The main method selects from a provided collection of possible "destinations" to optimize the equitable access of a population (located at "origins") to a selected destination.
+This package selects from a provided collection of possible "destinations" to optimize the equitable access of a population (located at "origins") to a selected destination.